GSA/notifications-utils/README.md

 - `make version-patch`

-The output will tell you how to update the dependency reference for the other repos the rely on this one.
+The output will tell you how to update the dependency reference for the other repos that rely on this one.

 ## License && public domain